Skip to main content

 • For version 2019.01 to remain compatible with Java version upgrades, the following NIST EC Curves were reintroduced to the Default TLS Algorithms in the java.security configuration file: sect283k1, sect283r1, sect409k1, sect409r1, sect571k1, sect571r1, and secp256k1.

-• For version 2019.01 to remain compatible with Java version upgrades, the system property named jdk.security.allowNonCaAnchor is introduced to maintain certificate functionality.
-To allow customers to maintain current certificate functionality, the property must be set to "true".
+• For version 2019.01 to remain compatible with Java version upgrades, the system property named jdk.security.allowNonCaAnchor is introduced to maintain certificate feature.
+To allow customers to maintain current certificate feature, the property must be set to "true".

 • To maintain compatibility with Java 1.8.0_271 version upgrades, the security property, jdk.disabled.namedCurves, is set to blank for 2019.01 security compatibility and earlier.
 This setting re-enables Weak named curves that Java disabled in version 1.8.0_271.